dg-gh/welp_library/docs/welp_cyclic_resource.md

 welp_cyclic_resource.hpp provides one class :

-- welp::cyclic_resource is a class containing a pool of memory to give to allocators.
+- welp::cyclic_resource<mem_align> is a class containing a pool of memory to give to allocators.
 It will allocate monotonically and cycle back of the beginning at the pool when the capacity is exhausted.
 It uses a first in first out storage strategy where the least recently used data gets overwritten.
 Allocations have to come from only one thread at a time.
 This type of memory resource can be used to sneakily overload the new operator for children who frequently forget to call delete.

 # Member functions of welp::cyclic_resource<mem_align> R